Order of the Engineer Stories

 Be part of a Fulton Engineering Tradition.

-Spring 2017 Information
+Spring 2017 information

 Thursday, April 13, 2017

-Old Main Carson Ballroom, Tempe campus [map]
+Old Main Carson Ballroom, Tempe campus [map] Deadline to register is April 11 for the Tempe and Online Ceremony.

 $15 registration for students, $30 for faculty and alumni

 Attire for this event is business casual.
 Registration includes the ceremonial ring.
-All Fall 2016 graduating seniors and alumni of ABET-accredited programs as well as Professional Engineers, licensed in the United States, are invited to attend the Order of the Engineer spring 2016 ceremony.
+All spring 2017 graduating seniors and alumni of ABET-accredited programs as well as Professional Engineers, licensed in the United States, are invited to attend the Order of the Engineer spring 2017 ceremony.
 Participants may bring a guest.
 Order of the Engineer is a commitment to uphold the Oath in engineering practice.
 The Order consists of individuals seeking to uphold the integrity, honesty and values all engineers should possess to better society.
 It is a lifelong commitment that begins with this Ring Ceremony.
 The ring is a symbol of the commitment to the Oath and is worn on the small finger of the working hand.
 Learn more about the history of the Order of the Engineer or check out the frequently asked questions below.

 - Can I invite guests to the Order of the Engineer ceremony?
 Yes, you may.
 One guest per individual is accepted, and they must be registered at the same time as the inductee.